Smithsonian Folkways: Operations

 After the creation of the collection in the Smithsonian Archives, only two full-time positions were funded.
 Rinzler recruited Anthony Seeger, well known in the ethnomusicology community as director of the Archives of Traditional Music at Indiana University, as director, and a full-time archivist, Jeff Place.
 The Smithsonian also stipulated a condition regarding the transfer: if they accepted the label, it would have to support itself through its sales.
 Seeger and Place had no experience running a record label, but took on the project.
 Though they could not retain all of Asch's business practices, they managed to preserve the essence of Folkways Records while creating the new label, Smithsonian Folkways.
 The label now relies on a small team of full-time staff, part-time staff, interns, and volunteers to continue the mission of Smithsonian Folkways.

 Artists

 In addition to its vast catalogue of historical recordings, Smithsonian Folkways has recently begun signing and releasing material from living artists.
 Current artists with albums on Smithsonian Folkways include Dom Flemons, folk trio Lula Wiles, Kaia Kater, Mariachi los Camperos, Los Texmaniacs, Our Native Daughters (artists Rhiannon Giddens, Leyla McCalla, Allison Russell, and Amythyst Kiah), Anna & Elizabeth, and Elizabeth Mitchell (musician).
-They are releasing an album in September from American composer and musician Laurie Anderson, Tibetan musician Tenzin Choegyal, and activist and composer Jesse Paris Smith.
+In 2019 they released an album from American composer and musician Laurie Anderson, Tibetan musician Tenzin Choegyal, and activist and composer Jesse Paris Smith.

 Projects

-Smithsonian Folkways is engaged in several projects dedicated to increasing the awareness and use of their recordings, as well as the preservation of them.
+Smithsonian Folkways is engaged in several projects dedicated to increasing the awareness and use of its recordings, as well as the preservation of them.